Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 Spoiler Alert - Plot Summary for A Study in Scarlet

 The story is initially set in 1881, and is written as if it were the memoirs of Watson.
-The opening pages see Dr Watson in London having been invalided out of the army where he had served in Afghanistan as a doctor.
+The opening pages see Dr Watson in London, having been discharged from the army where he had served in Afghanistan as a doctor.
 In London, Watson happens across an old acquaintance, a man named Stamford, and it is through this friend that Holmes and Watson are brought together.
 Both men are on the lookout for some digs at a reasonable cost.

 It is during the first meeting of Holmes and Watson when the observational powers of Holmes are first revealed, as Holmes correctly identifies Watson as an injured ex-army doctor.